 Tucked between the Coast and Cascade mountain ranges, the Fraser Valley Ale Trail offers a mix of relaxing countryside, urban culture, and rugged backcountry beauty.

 Located less than an hour’s drive east of Vancouver, the Fraser Valley is the largest agricultural region in British Columbia, making it the ideal place to experience authentic farm fresh experiences.
-Get lost in berry patches and apple orchards, visit a local farmer’s market or fill your belly with a farm-to-plate meal.
-And along the way, sample a wide variety of delicious, locally brewed craft beers.
+Get lost in berry patches and apple orchards, hike along scenic trails, visit a local farmer’s market or fill your belly with a farm-to-plate meal.
+You’ll also discover trendy restaurants and lounges, exciting sport venues, and unique shopping opportunities.
+Along the way, sample a wide variety of delicious, locally brewed craft beers.